-1. What are the (new) opportunities and limits in legal systems and collective bargaining structures for company level bargaining?
+1. What are the backgrounds, aims and responses on decentralization in collective bargaining structures and what are the (new) opportunities and limits in company level bargaining?

 CODEBAR will produce the following deliverables:

 - 8 national reports, including 3-5 case studies in decentralised bargaining in each country

 - An overview report comparing the findings of the 8 country studies

 - Video-blogs with non-technical summaries of the results and lessons learned in decentralized bargaining strategies and practices in the 8 countries.

 The research partners in the consortium are University of Amsterdam (the Netherlands, coordinator), ADAPT (Italy), Institute for social and economic research, IRES (France), University of Duisburg-Essen (Germany), Universidad Carlos III de Madrid (Spain), University College Dublin, UCD (Ireland), SGH Warsaw School of Economics (Poland), Lund University (Sweden).CODEBAR cooperates in its dissemination activities with 15 social partner organisations in the 8 countries and at EU-level (a.o. industriAll, European Trade Union Institute, FNV, AWVN).